-• Is it easy to "meet" and learn about animals online?

-• Once you find a pet you are interested in, is it clear what to do next?

-• When animals are in public locations (such as pet stores), is it easy for potential adopters to interact with them?
-Are instructions available to inform adopters how to take the next step?

-• Are e-mails or phone calls returned in two days or fewer?

-• Is communication customer-friendly?

-• Is it possible to meet available pets in four days or fewer?

-• Are representatives friendly and helpful at adoption events?

-• Are visiting spaces at events and foster homes comfortable for all types of visitors?
-Consider your adopters' ages, abilities and what's needed for a meaningful conversation.
+- Is it easy to "meet" and learn about animals online? - Once you find a pet you are interested in, is it clear what to do next? - When animals are in public locations (such as pet stores), is it easy for potential adopters to interact with them?
+Are instructions available that tell potential adopters how to take the next step? - Are emails or phone calls returned in two days or fewer? - Is communication customer-friendly? - Is it possible to meet available pets in four days or fewer? - Are representatives friendly and helpful at adoption events? - Are visiting spaces at events and foster homes comfortable for all types of visitors?
+Consider your adopters' ages, abilities and what's needed to facilitate a meaningful conversation.

-STEP 4: TRAIN YOUR TEAM